junxit/us-congress-bills-116/bill.md

 ## § 5.
 Effective date

 This Act and the amendments made by this Act shall take effect 180 days after the date of enactment of this Act.

-## § 6.
-Determination of Budgetary Effects

-The budgetary effects of this Act, for the purpose of complying with the Statutory Pay-As-You-Go Act of 2010, shall be determined by reference to the latest statement titled “Budgetary Effects of PAYGO Legislation” for this Act, submitted for printing in the Congressional Record by the Chairman of the House Budget Committee, provided that such statement has been submitted prior to the vote on passage.